TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/MinimalExtension.rst

 :json:`typo3/cms-fluid-styled-content` from the :file:`composer.json`
 as they are not needed by our extension.

 The remaining requirement is :json:`typo3/cms-core`.
-We now allow that not only TYPO3 v11.5.x is allowed but also v12.0.x and the latest development branch "main":
+We now define that not only TYPO3 v11.5.x is allowed but also v12.x:

 ..  code-block:: json
     :caption: EXT:speeddemo/composer.json